spiral-project/daybed/docs/source/usage.rst

             "update_permissions",
         ],
         "system.Everyone": [
-            "read_definition"
+            "read_all_records"
         ]
     }

-Clear missing ids
+If you add an unknown permission or modify the permissions of an unknown *id*, you will get an error.

+Reset permissions
 -----------------

-If you need to remove permissions from an unknown *id*, you will have to use the PUT endpoint.
+Using a ``PUT`` request, existing permissions will be completely erased and replaced by the new ones.

+Using the ``ALL`` shortcut, you can grant all available permissions.

 **PUT /models/{modelname}/permissions**

-This endpoint let you replace a set of permissions for a model, and replace all permissions in one call.

 ::